alt-romes/knowledge-base/Haskell/GHC/UnitState.md

 #ghc

 The unit state puts together the package databases and handles things like wired-in unit ids to create a more uniform interface to unit ids in general, which is then used, e.g., for pretty printing unit-ids (see [[Pretty printing unit-ids]])
+The unit state is created by `mkUnitState` which states:

 ```
    Plan.